melindahiggins2000/A_Series_of_R_Workshops/workshop1/part2.md

 4 * pi
 ```

-You will notice that as each command above is "run" (executed) the the command is echo'd in the console window at the bottom left and the output shown in the console as we did before in the Basic R interface.
+You will notice that as each command above is "run" (executed) the command is echo'd in the console window at the bottom left as well as the output which is also shown in the console like we did before in the Basic R interface.

-Again what if we want to save these values.
+Again, what if we want to save these values?
 To do so we have to assign them `<-` to a variable.
 So, let's run through the next set of commands.
 As you do so, watch the upper right window for the "Global Environment".

 ```
 x <- 3 * 5